aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimaltf/_index.md

 ---
 title: CadDimensionStyleTable.Dimaltf
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets The dimaltf 143
+Gets or sets the multiplier for the alternate units.
+If Dimalt is turned on this value sets the factor of multiplying linear dimensions.
+Represents the number of millimeters in an inch
 type: docs
 weight: 50
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimaltf/
 ---
 ## CadDimensionStyleTable.Dimaltf property

-Gets or sets The dimaltf -143
+Gets or sets the multiplier for the alternate units.
+If Dimalt is turned on, this value sets the factor of multiplying linear dimensions.
+Represents the number of millimeters in an inch.

 ```csharp
 public double Dimaltf { get; set; }